Step 1: Report Your Injury

 A lot of very serious injuries start as nothing more than what feels like a pulled or strained muscle – the sort of thing that you think will just go away.
 Don’t ignore this small pain.
 Report it, in case it grows into something bigger, or is symptomatic of a much larger problem that has yet to fully show itself.

-Once you’ve reported your work injury to your employer, the next thing to do is file a claim for benefits with the Virginia Workers’ Compensation Commission.
+Once you’ve reported your work injury to your employer, the next thing to do is file a Claim Form with the Virginia Workers’ Compensation Commission.
 We have the forms here on our website, as does the Commission.
-If your employer has already reported your injury to their carrier and to the Commission, the Commission may also have sent you a Claim for Benefits form in the mail.
+If your employer has already reported your injury to their carrier and to the Commission, the Commission may also have sent you a Claim Form in the mail.

-The claim for benefits has two parts: a top part, Part A, and a bottom part, Part B. Part A is where you describe the accident and identify which body parts you injured.
+The claim form has two parts: a top part, Part A, and a bottom part, Part B. Part A is where you describe the accident and identify which body parts you injured.
 Part B is where you tell the Commission what benefits you are seeking.

 The form says that Part B is optional, but it’s the part you need to fill out to receive an award for any lost wages.
 If you only fill out Part A, you risk only getting an award for medical treatment for the body parts you listed on the form but not any lost wages.